freshcom/freshcom-api-reference/content/topics.md

 ## Event

 Freshcom API fires event for most of the endpoints.
 These events can be used to trigger [notification](#notification) like [webhook](#webook), [email](#email) or [SMS](#sms).
-Each event in Freshcom is identified with its name in the format of `{module}.{resource}.{action}.{result}` for example `identity.account.updated.success`.
+Each event is identified with its name in the format of `{module}.{resource}.{action}.{result}` for example `identity.account.updated.success`.

 Each event also comes with associated event data.
 The event data comes in different format depending on the triggering action.

-If the triggering action is a webhook call then the event data will be the same as any Freshcom API response with a few meta info added.
-If additional information is needed it is up to your implementation to make additional request to Freshcom API to get it.
+If the triggering action is a webhook call then the event data will be the same as any API response with a few meta info added.
+If additional information is needed it is up to your implementation to make additional request to the API to get it.

 If the triggering action is to send an email or SMS then the event data will be in a deserialize format with as much information as we think fit, since in this case you do not have control over what additional data to retrieve.
 We use a deserialized format so that you can easily access the information you need in your email or SMS template like `{{account.name}}` instead of `{{data.attributes.name}}`.